Phil-Factor/JSONSQLServerRoutines/ReadMe.md

 The source is specified either by the database.schema.table 'tablespec, or by doing tablename, schema and database individually.
 You can also use queries

+## JSON Data Discovery

+###  UnwrapJSON.sql

+This multi-statement table-valued function talkes a JSON string and unwraps it into a relational hierarchy table that also retains the path to each element in the JSON document, and calculates the best-fit sql datatype for every simple value

+###  OpenJSONExpressions.sql

+  This inline table-valued function talkes a JSON string and locates every table structure.
+Then it creates an OpenJSON Statement that can then be executed to create that table from the original JSON.

+###  TablesFromJSON

+ This procedure returns a table for every one found  in a JSON string

 ## PowerShell routines

 ### ValidateViaJSONSchema.ps1